RuolunWeng/faust2smartphone/README.md

     "-osc" for OSC support

-    "-iosmotion" to generate a project with Motion support and Cue interface.
+    "-soloios" to generate a project with Motion support and Cue interface.

     [Motion.lib created by Christophe Lebreton].